 Ideas for Being Organized Write

-– Define organized.
+- Define organized.
 Being organized is just having a system that lets you find what you need when you need it.
 My husband and I have finally come to the conclusion that we have different systems (and we have been married for over two decades).
 He is systematic.
-If you write it in order it must be followed in that order.
+If you write it in an order it must be followed in that order.
 I am symbolic.
 It is written there to remind me that it needs to be done.
 I will start at the top, move to the bottom, and then hop around in the middle.
 I have stopped writing my husband lists.

-– Repeat what works.
+- Repeat what works.
 Think about something you have that is “organized” to the point that you can find what you need right now – and then look for ways to repeat that success in other areas.
-I have creating a writing schedule (an editorial calendar of sorts) that mimics my notebook.
+I have created a writing schedule (an editorial calendar of sorts) that mimics my notebook.
 Each segment is color coded and it is all on one sheet for easy reference.
 Having it all right there together is one of the reasons I LOVE my notebook, so it made sense to repeat that with my writing.

-– Let it go.
+- Let it go.
 It is time to release the clutter from your life, from your schedule, and especially from your desk!
 If you are like me, those piles multiply on a minute by minute basis.
 I have started setting aside time one day a week to declutter (refile, file 13, and follow through) on all of those files piled up on my desk.
-We do the same thing through out the house.
+We do the same thing throughout the house.
 If it is not used (within the last year), loved, or honored, then it is time to find it a new home.
 The more space we create, the easier it is to enjoy.
 Make room for your writing by letting go of the clutter.

 - Think outside the box (or in my case IN the box) when it comes to creative organization.
 I am bad to jot down a title or an idea on a whole sheet of paper and sometimes in margins of other papers.
 Those notes would get lost in the shuffle.
 Last year, I transformed a recipe box that was my MIL into an idea box.
 I now write those ideas on index cards and file them in the box.
 If I hit a block or am struggling to get started, then I have a box full of ideas to inspire the words.
 Get creative when you are creating your organization.